 The placement of the breath is also important.
 There are three lobes in each lung.
 The lower lobes are located in your low belly, sides and lower back.
 It's where we control our digestion and our reproductive organs.
 The middle lobes, located around the heart and under the low ribs, are where we hold our assertive qualities.
 And the upper lobes of the lungs are located in our underarms and shoulder area.
 This is where we find the finer things in life.
 Many people have to take time to make sure they are using each lobe correctly or at all in order to be able to move further into the pranayama exercises.

 By learning how to breath deeply, you start to use your lungs more efficiently; energizing your system.
 Elongate the inhale; widening and expanding with placement.
 During a steady exhalation, gently contract the rectus abdomeninous, transverse abdominus, and intercostal muscles.
 Applying this type of contraction rhythmically connects the conscious and unconscious mind.

 Sometimes longer, sometimes shorter.
 At times in the background, at times a source of action.
 Breath is always present.

 2. QUIET AND HAPPY BODY - Truth

 If I ever had any advice for anyone it would be, know yourself.
 Yoga is the perfect opportunity to get to know yourself.
 You are your own one person package.
 Honour it.
 Love it.
 Listen to it.
 All your body is ever telling you is please and thank you.
 So find out: What does it really need?
 How do you react to this or that?
 Who are you?
 Get to know all your bits and how they feel and fit.
-And most importantly Be yourself without rejection, just as you are, without judgement of who you're supposed to or who you thought or were told to be.
+And most importantly Be yourself without rejection, just as you are, without judgement of who you're supposed to or who you think you are.